-Taught the poet to love these places and to visit them Taught the poet not to repeat teacher's mistake shows that he loves these places as much as the teacher did.
-To the teacher, these countries were places you could imagine yourself living, in houses where fragrant jasmine was 'clinging to the walls' and the heat of the day caused leaves to burn on the
+Taught the poet to love these places and to visit them Taught the poet not to repeat teacher's mistake teacher, these countries were places you could imagine yourself living, in houses where fragrant jasmine was 'clinging to the walls' and the heat of the day caused leaves to burn on the tree.
+His enthusiasm was infectious, and now the poet travels 'to where the green leaves burn / To where the ocean's glass-clear and blue'.